binaryphile/sorta/README.md

 Note that `hash` and `array` could be any variable names, I'm just using those names for clarity.

-Your dad's bash can't do that easily.
+Your Dad's bash can't do that easily.
 As you can see on the right side, there's no way to pass the hash.
 You could simply work on the hash directly in the calling scope without passing it as an argument, but then your namespaces are bound together.
 In fact, even passing its name in as a reference gives the potential for naming conflicts with your local variables if you aren't careful.